Bellamy Road: History

 The Bellamy Road followed the general route of the Spanish Royal Road (el Camino Real) or Old Mission Trail, used by Native Americans and Spanish missionaries, running from Mission San Luis de Apalachee near Tallahassee to St. Augustine.
 It headed eastward through present-day Jefferson County, and then crossed the Aucilla River by ferry into Madison County.
 The road continued eastward most of the way across Madison County until close to the Suwannee River, turning south into Lafayette County.
 The road crossed the Suwannee River by ferry into Suwannee County and ran southward close to the Suwannee River.
 It then passed into Columbia County, running past the Fig Springs mission site on the Ichetucknee River and entering Alachua County using the natural bridge of the Santa Fe River at O'Leno State Park.
 The road continued across northern Alachua County to near Lake Santa Fe.
 From there, the route of Bellamy Road forms the current boundary between the northwest part of Putnam County and the southwest part of Clay County.
 The road then crossed southeast Clay County, crossed the St. Johns River at Picolata, and continued through St. Johns County to St. Augustine.

-Neil Coker, a former slaved interviewed by the WPA, describes the Bellamy Road and its history, including stating that Mr. Bellamy exploited it as a toll road.
+Neil Coker, a former enslaved person who was interviewed by the WPA, described the Bellamy Road and its history, including stating that Mr. Bellamy exploited it as a toll road.

 In 1979, the road was designated as a Florida Historic Civil Engineering Landmark by the American Society of Civil Engineers.